The STABL technology

 In a master's thesis at the Technical University of Munich, the efficiency of our modular design was tested and compared to that of a conventional inverter.

-The results show a very high efficiency of our approach with up to 99.4%.
-Compared to a conventional central inverter, higher efficiencies were found over the entire power range, which is mainly due to the significantly lower switching voltages and frequencies.
-Instead of switching the entire voltage of a high-voltage pack, with STABL technology, the alternating voltage is generated by dynamically connecting and disconnecting battery modules with low switching voltages.
-Another advantage of the STABL technology is the significantly lower total harmonic distortion (THD) before filtering.
+The results show a very high efficiency of our approach with up to 99.4 %.
+Compared to a conventional central inverter of a battery storage system, higher efficiencies were shown across the entire power range, mainly due to the much lower switching voltages and frequencies.
+Instead of switching the entire voltage of a high-voltage pack, STABL technology generates the AC voltage by dynamically switching battery modules on and off at low voltages.
+Another advantage of STABL technology is the significantly lower total harmonic distortion (THD) before filtering.
 The values achieved make it possible to install smaller, cheaper and more efficient filters.

 The high conversion efficiency affects the efficiency of the entire storage system, thus reducing the cost of electricity (LCOE) and enabling an earlier and higher return on investment.